Special Educational Needs Information (School offer)

 · Social and Emotional Intelligence is modelled by all staff and interwoven into the delivery of lessons, as it is integral to the Steiner Waldorf curriculum and teaching methods.

-· The Secondary Phase SENCo and the Pastoral Lead Teacher are trained and act as EHA lead professionals.
+· The Designated Safeguarding Lead and the Pastoral Lead Teacher are trained and act as EHA lead professionals.

-· The Pastoral Lead Teacher is trained in working with Social, Emotional and Mental Health Difficulties and is available to any child who may need her support, irrespective of identified SEND.
+· The Designated Safeguarding Lead and Pastoral Lead Teacher are trained in working with Social, Emotional and Mental Health Difficulties and is available to any child who may need their support, irrespective of identified SEND.

-· Where appropriate, pupils are referred to the Behaviour Support Team and/or a counsellor who regularly visits the school.
+· Where appropriate, pupils are referred to the Behaviour Support Team.

 · Pupils with complex emotional and mental health needs are referred to CAMHS.